tldr-pages/tldr/pages/common/git-remote.md

 > Manage set of tracked repositories ("remotes").
 > More information: <https://git-scm.com/docs/git-remote>.

-- List existing remotes with their names and URL:
+- List existing remotes with their names and URLs:

 `git remote -v`